2003cah/sm64/README.md

 + The Airhop, a pretty standard double jump that you can steer a little bit.
 Activated by pressing A in midair, with some exceptions
 + The Airdash, a forward zoom that you charge by holding the L button.
 The longer you charge, the longer and faster you fly!
 + The ground pound jump.
 I tried to do this in Mario 64 like an idiot, so now it's in the game.
-- You get -50 lives and there's no HUD for it.
++ A Sunshine-esque dive.
+You can still kick in the air.
+- Removed the lives HUD element, and you start with -50 lives.
 This mostly prevents the chances of a game over, unless a really dedicated player wants to grab 50 lives.
-There's probably a better way to do this.
+There's definitely a better way to do this.
 ```